catalexandre/Pixel-Sorter/README.md

 I got the idea for this algorithm when I saw Acerola's video on the subject on youtube.
 His implementation is computed with a graphics card, whereas mine is of course computed with a CPU.

+These images were generated with a luminosity threshold of 0.5
 ![](LandscapeP3.png)
 ![](LandscapeP3Luminosity.png)
 ![](LandscapeP3Mask.png)